Land Use Division

 Petitions Pending Before the Land Use Commission.
 The Office of Planning is currently reviewing petitions being prepared for hearings before the Land Use Commission.
 A list of pending and completed petitions is available from the Land Use Commission.

 State Land Use Boundary Review Project.
-The Office of Planning is in the process of reviewing the classification and districting of all lands in the State.
-Information about this review is available below.
+Hawaii Revised Statutes § 205‑18 calls for the periodic “review of the classification and districting of all lands in the state.”

 Resources.
 All state agencies are guided by two statewide planning documents (1) the Hawaii State Planning Act, which is a broad policy document that sets the table for all activities, programs, and decisions made by local and state agencies; and (2) Engineering Hawaii’s Future, which outlines the Administration’s priorities.

 Here are some resources that can help you ensure that your project proposal conforms to land use criteria under HRS Chapter 205 and HAR Chapter 15-15, and in particular, the Hawaii State Planning Act and New Day Comprehensive Plan.
 This list is not intended to be complete or exhaustive: